ByGregMarine/bygregmarine.com/content/blog/great-big-beautiful-tomorrow.md

 ## [It's A Small World](https://disneyworld.disney.go.com/attractions/magic-kingdom/its-a-small-world/)

 The first of the four shows was It's A Small World.
 This boat ride, debuting in the 1964 World's Fair, is now at five Disney parks worldwide.
 Its iconic song, not soon forgotten if you have ever heard it, was written by the Sherman Brothers.
 Several dancing dolls represent many of the countries from around the world.
 I still love to ride it when I go because of its connection to my childhood.
+It isn’t the most popular ride.
+However, its nostalgic theme still pleases many guests, such as myself, even today.

 ![It's A Small World](/images/great-big-beautiful-tomorrow-1.jpg "It's A Small World")

 ## [Ford's Magic Skyway (PeopleMover)](https://disneyworld.disney.go.com/attractions/magic-kingdom/tomorrowland-transit-authority-peoplemover/)

 The second most popular exhibit of the fair was another WED Imagineering marvel, Ford's Magic Skyway.
-Although the world wasn't taken by storm with this engineering masterpiece, it did become what is now known as the PeopleMover ride system seen at Tomorrowland in Disneyland and the Magic Kingdom.
+Although the world wasn't taken by storm with this engineering masterpiece, it did eventually become what is now known as the PeopleMover ride system seen at Tomorrowland in Disneyland and the Magic Kingdom.
 At the World's Fair, audience members would move through scenes featuring life-sized Audio-Animatronics dinosaurs and cavemen.
 Now, guests are taken on a journey about the world of tomorrow.

-### *Image being replaced with new one after next trip*

 ![PeopleMover](/images/great-big-beautiful-tomorrow-2.jpg "PeopleMover")

 ## [Great Moments with Mr Lincoln](https://disneyworld.disney.go.com/attractions/magic-kingdom/hall-of-presidents/)

 Four score, and seven years ago, a lifelike President Abraham Lincoln recited his famous speeches in Great Moments with Mr. Lincoln at the Illinois pavilion for the 1964 New York World's Fair.
 The innovations in how well he looked lifelike can still be seen today in the Hall of Presidents in the Magic Kingdom at the Walt Disney World Resort in Florida.
 As a patriot, I absolutely love this show to this day.
+Although Mr. Lincoln does not go through the same script as he did in 1964, the Hall of Presidents attraction continues to inspire with updated speeches of the latest presidents as they are elected.

 ![President Lincoln](/images/great-big-beautiful-tomorrow-3.jpg "President Lincoln")